thewarisian/barebones-neural-network/README.md

-# 🧠 neural-net-digits
+# 🧠 barebones-neural-network

-A barebones neural network library built from scratch in Python.
+A neural network library built from the ground up in Python.
-It trains a simple neural network to recognize handwritten digits using the standard MNIST dataset.
+Implemented in various basic example cases.

 ---